Design4Retail in London _

 Working in close collaboration with Vans, we developed a concept that would maximise impact at minimal expense.
 Our technical studio crafted picket sign boards out of inexpensive materials to reflect the honesty and authenticity of the brand, and this framing device became core to the concept.

 Planning for the future, the concept is flexible enough to work well in different sizes and formats of store, and be re-used and re-purposed for further campaigns.

 TOMS chose to open their first standalone store amongst the eclectic mix of brands within Carnaby.
 As an ethical footwear and lifestyle brand, the store would appeal to those accustomed to the mission, whilst creating an educational space for those unaware of the benefits of purchasing from TOMS.

 Our design of the space vocalises TOMS’ mission and ethos, allowing the brand voice to make its mark prior to the product range.
 The delicacy of whitewashed walls, timber and canvas materials creates a sense of partnership with the earth, furthering the brand’s dedication to bettering people’s lives through ethical footwear.

 Originally branded as a pop-up store, the success of TOMS’ first venture into physical retail transformed the space into a permanent standalone space, dedicated to furthering consumer education around the One for One strategy.

-This is not an exhaustive list, so if you want to see more of our London projects, simply get in touch and we will see what we can pull together for you.
+This is not an exhaustive list, so if you want to see more of our London retail design projects, simply get in touch and we will see what we can pull together for you.